 Meguid, Bonnie.
 Party Competition between Unequals.
 Cambridge: Cambridge UP, 2008.
-Chapters 1, 5 and pages 257-72
+Chapters 1, 5 and pages 257-72. the book is available as an electronic copy from the library.

-Week Five: Reactions to Post-Materialism: The Rise (or return) of the Radical Right (27 Feb.)
+Week Five: Reactions to Post-Materialism: The Rise (or return) of the Radical Right Populists (March 2)

 First 5-7 page paper handed out.
-Due by 3 p.m. on Tuesday, March 6.
+Due by 3 p.m. on Tuesday, March 9.